someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 	3. 2022-11-18 12:31:48	TekDek	thats your second fake rain
 	4. 2022-11-19 17:35:24	TekDek	@wantingsomeinfofirst I need you to stop doing fake rains
 ```
-As previously discussed, we'll skip the 4th entry.
+As previously discussed, we'll skip the fourth result.
 You should all be well familiar with it by now.

 It seems like it's worth examining the first and third entry: